 Mariners Press Release

-SEATTLE, Wash. -- Seattle Mariners Executive Vice President & General Manager Jack Zduriencik announced today the following roster moves:
+SEATTLE, Wash. -- Seattle Mariners Executive Vice President & General Manager of Baseball Operations Jack Zduriencik announced the following roster moves today:

 - Kevin Millwood , RHP, became a free agent under article XX(B).

 - Miguel Olivo , C, became a free agent under article XX(B).